hubidu/codeceptjs-testbook/README.md

 ## BETA 1

-- FIX Find reason for before hook failures
-- FIX Codeceptjs grep does not work if test title contains () (same for / and I think quotes)
+x FIX Find reason for before hook failures x FIX Codeceptjs grep does not work if test title contains () (same for / and I think quotes)
 - Record test runs on the server
 - Store test runs in a database
 - Start/Stop phantomjs before testrun